-We follow our certified management systems in accordance with ISO 14001 and ISO 9001.
-By reaffirming the UN Global Compact during 2020, Diab is making a long term statement to continuously focus on our sustainable development.
-In addition to this we have also reaffirmed our Modern Slavery and Human Trafficking Statement for 2020.
-We have approved CO2-reduction plan in accordance with the Science Based Targets Initiative requirements.
-Diab is still the first company in our industry to make such an achievement and our ambition is to be the best partner for customers that want to reduce their carbon footprint and improve materials circularity.
+We follow and improve our certified management systems in accordance with ISO 14001, ISO 9001 and ISO 45001, and additional ISO standards that contribute to our ESG performance.
+By reaffirming the UN Global Compact during 2021, Diab is making a long-term statement to continuously focus on its sustainable development.
+In addition to this we have also reaffirmed our Modern Slavery and Human Trafficking Statement for 2021.

+Since 2018, we have approved CO2-reduction plans in accordance with the Science Based Targets Initiative requirements.
+Diab is still the first company in our industry to do this.
+Our ambition is to be the ESG leader in our industry, and the best partner for customers that want to reduce their carbon footprint and improve materials circularity.

 By offering our customers innovative technical solutions together with world-class productivity and quality, we are able to support them from initial concept to finished product.
-We have come a long way, but we do not rest on our laurels.
-It is our ambition to create even more value for our customers.

-We are acting to make the industry more transparent for our stakeholders.
-By utilizing an established standard, Environmental Product Declaration, EPD, we provide complete transparency of our materials for our customers.
+We have come a long way, but we are not resting on our laurels.
+It is our ambition to create even more value for our customers and we are acting to make the industry more transparent for our stakeholders by using global standards in our reporting, one example is the use of the new EU Taxonomy for Reporting of Sustainable activities.

-TOBIAS HAHN CEO January 29, 2021
+TOBIAS HAHN CEO January 31, 2022